harlynkingm/droplet/readme.md

 #Droplet: Localized Anonymous Image Sharing

-Droplet is a new way to share and see what's going on around you using your iPhone.
+Droplet is a new way to share and see what's going on around you.

 ##Requirements
 Due to the fact that it uses the camera, Droplet must be run on a real iOS device.